This past year, I was lucky enough to have a few posts go viral on social media and I have to admit, it’s one of the best feelings ever.a

 Recently my blog post about how to make money on Amazon was going viral on Pinterest.

-After I re-read the piece, I soon realised that I’ve had some minor grammar mistakes and I’ve also decided to rewrite most of the article because I had some updated info to share.
+After I re-read the piece, I soon realized that I’ve had some minor grammar mistakes and I’ve also decided to rewrite most of the article because I had some updated info to share.

 I took the post from 910 words to over 2000 words, checked the grammar and also added some more links…